-People take this mentality of pretending and exaggerating with them into their careers.
+People take this mentality of pretending and exaggerating with them into their careers, after all, everyone else does it.
 No one ever pretends more than what they write on their resume to secure a job.
 They exaggerate their education, job experience, and most of the time they exaggerate how much they are making at their current job.

 What happens to someone who fakes their way through a college will one day be changing jobs and a diligent employer, performing their due diligence, discovers they don’t have that degree because they never completed the semester.